Yashaswirai/React-Ecommerce/README.md

 - 📱 **Responsive Design**: Seamless experience across all devices
 - 🔍 **Product Search**: Find products quickly with smart search
 - ⭐ **Product Reviews**: Rate and review products (coming soon)
+- ⚡ **Lazy Loading**: Components are loaded only when needed for improved performance
+- 🔄 **Pagination with Infinite Scroll**: Products load automatically as you scroll for a smooth browsing experience

 ### Admin Features
 - 📊 **Dashboard**: Comprehensive admin control panel